phase2/outline/packages/controllers/adopted-stylesheets/README.md

 import encapsulatedStyles from './styles/encapsulated-styles.css?inline';
 ```

+#### CSS Structure

+The `globalStyles` and `encapsulatedStyles` are imported from their respective CSS files.
+These stylesheets are used to style the web component and the document respectively.

+- `globalStyles`: This stylesheet is used to style the entire document.

+- `encapsulatedStyles`: This stylesheet is used to style the web component itself.

+By separating the styles into global and encapsulated stylesheets, you can manage the styles in a more organized and efficient way.
+It also allows for better encapsulation and control over the styles, as you can decide which styles should be applied globally and which should be scoped to the web component.

+#### `CSSStyleSheet` instead of `CSSResultGroup`

-In the snippet above, you'll notice that we're importing stylesheets directly into our component using the `?inline` flag.
-This is a feature provided by modern bundlers like Vite and Webpack.
-The `?inline` flag tells the bundler to import the contents of the CSS file as a string, which can then be used directly in our JavaScript or TypeScript code.
+The `?inline` flag is used when importing stylesheets in modern bundlers like Vite and Webpack.
+This flag tells the bundler to import the contents of the CSS file as a string, which can then be used directly in JavaScript or TypeScript code.
+This is particularly useful when working with web components, as it allows for the dynamic inclusion of styles.

+The benefit of using the `CSSStyleSheet` type over the Lit-specific `CSSResultGroup` is that `CSSStyleSheet` is a web standard, while `CSSResultGroup` is specific to Lit.
+By using `CSSStyleSheet`, you're leveraging browser-native capabilities, which can lead to better performance and compatibility.

 ### Attaching a global stylesheet